YORK CITY SOUTH

 McMordie, Eric.Supposedly skilful left sided midfield player signed by McGuiness when coming towards the end of his career with Middlesbrough.
 Chief (probably only) claim to fame was that he originally accompanied George Best (RIP) to Old Trafford when they were both just 14.
 With Derek Downing formed a City left wing partnership which wasn't a patch on the Phil Burrows / Ian Butler left wing partnership that had got us promoted to Division 2.

-McPhail, Andy.Star central defender, best remembered for getting caught using an Under 24 person railcard when 28 and with Sheffield United.
-Not sure if he thought he could get away with it being a footballer or whether being a footballer he was dumb enough not to think being caught in the town where he was well known.
+MacPhail, John.Star central defender, best remembered for getting caught using an Under 24 person railcard when 28 and with Sheffield United.
+Not sure if he thought he could get away with it being a footballer or whether being a footballer he was dumb enough to think he wouldn't get caught in the town where he was well known.

 Ogden, Alan.The only one of Tom Johnstone's free transfer signings from Sheffield United not to make an impact at York.
 First former professional footballer to have a successful heart transplant operation.